 According to para.
 B2, an entity can still meet the "substantive activities" requirement if it provides (or holds an investment in an entity that provides) - to a substantive extent - services that relate only to the investment entity's own investment activities.
-Within the GASB's concept which is based on the specific characteristics of the investment rather than on the investment entity, the substantive activities criterion is not relevant.
+While-Within the GASB's concept which is based on the specific characteristics of the investment rather than on the investment entity, and therefore the substantive activities criterion is not relevant.

-However, it is a crucial criterion within the IASB's concept.
-Even within the IASB concept, we do not support the requirement of not having substantive activities as proposed.
-Rather, we prefer entities qualifying as investment entities even if they - to a substantive degree - provide (or hold an investment that provides) services that relate to its own investment activities or the investment activities of other entities.
+within the concept of the GASB as described above However, it is a crucial criterion within the IASB's concept for the exemption from consolidation.
+Even wwithin the IASB concept, we do not support the proposed exemption from the requirement to have noof not having substantive activities other than investing.
+Therefore, we do not agree that entities should qualify as investment entities if they - to a substantive degree - provide (or hold an investment that provides) services that relate to its own investment activities or the investment activities of other entities.

-In the context of this issue, we would further like to point out a wording issue in para.
-7(a): "If an investment entity controls an investee that provides services that relate only to the entity's own investment activities, it shall consolidate that investee (see paragraph B2)".
-It reads as if an investee that provides those services is excluded from being consolidated if the services do not only relate to the entity's own investment activities.
+Having expressed our rejection of this exception to the IASB's definition of an investment entityIn the context of this issue, we would further like to point out a wording issue regarding the phrasing of the relevant paragraph (in para.
+7(a)).
+That paragraph describes the exception to the requirement in paragraph 6 as follows: "If an investment entity controls an investee that provides services that relate only to the entity's own investment activities, it shall consolidate that investee (see paragraph B2)".
+This paragraph It reads as if an investee that provides those services would not have to be is excluded from being consolidated if the services do not only relate to the entity's own investment activities.
 As a consequence one could conclude that the requirement to consolidate that investee (instead of measuring the investee at fair value) depended on providing the services only to the reporting entity.
 However, what we believe is meant is that the requirement to only provide services to the reporting entity is part of the definition of the investment entity.
 If an investment entity is constituted (i.e. the requirements of the definition are fulfilled because services are provided only to the reporting entity) the investee will have to be consolidated; there is no case in which an investee could provide services that relate only in part to the entity's investment activities (and would therefore have to be measured at fair value).
 The GASB suggests clarifying the wording of this paragraph accordingly.